FOR AGES 3 YEARS TO 18 YEARS

 Other forms of communication include sending chemical messages through the scent glands to communicate and displaying different body movements to express their feelings.

 The sense of smell of the teddy bear hamster is also powerful.
 By smelling the scent glands, they can determine whether they are male or female or possibly know each other.
-Females know their babies through the scent glands.
+Females know their babies through their scent glands.
 The scent glands are also used for marking their territories.

 The Black bear hamsters are 6 in (15 cm) in length.
 Thus, Black teddy bear hamsters are two times smaller than the Syrian breed.